 The transition from winter to spring happens a little different depending on where you live.
-Read on to see how I made my winter container garden ready for spring.
+Read on to see ideas to transition your container garden from winter to spring.

 This post contains affiliate link.
 Feel free to read our disclosure policy.

-Drooping Leucothoe– I love evergreen plants.
+Drooping Leucothoe– I love evergreen plants that offer fullness.
 The red tones in this one are great because it matches the cordilyne I already had in the tall planter.
 When this grows, it can be shaped as a hedge or ground cover.

 Sweet Box– this plant is so fragrant and it is evergreen.
 It won’t grow terribly tall, so it is a good choice when you want to preserve a view or layer.

-Red Hook Sedge– I choses this grass to match the cordilyne and the leucothoe.
+Red Hook Sedge– I chose this grass to match the cordilyne and the leucothoe.

-This step isn’t totally necessary, but it is my nod to Easter.
-Garden statues remind me of my great great aunties I would visit as a child.
+For a nod to the season, add a garden statue.
+Statues remind me of my great great aunties I would visit as a child.
 They had wild gardens with old bathtubs filled with plants, nasturtiums growing over arbors, and little statues sprinkled around.
 One auntie had a loquat tree and I would pick the fruit and eat it right there in the yard.
 I wish I had photos of their secret gardens.
-When I bought this little bunny at Target from their Bull’s eye section (is that what it is called now?)
-I thought of those ladies.

 Interested in more garden related posts?